College Park, GA Demographics

 A map of College Park's Population by Race

-Of the 675 places in Georgia, College Park is the 94th most populous.
+College Park is ranked the 89th most populous place in Georgia, out of 675 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+College Park was ranked the 94th most populous place in the 2020 Census.

 College Park's White Population